se-panfilov/anarchy-engine/packages/showcases-shared/SECURITY.md

 - Avoid accessing, modifying, or exfiltrating data you do not own; minimize impact and stop testing if you encounter personal data.
 - Do not perform tests that degrade availability for others (e.g., volumetric DoS).
-- Only test assets reasonably within this repository’s scope; third-party platforms and distribution channels are out of scope.
+- Test only assets we publish through our **official channels** and that are reasonably within this Project’s scope.
+- Vulnerabilities in **third-party platform infrastructure** (e.g., registry/hosting/CDN systems) are **out of scope** unless they result **directly** from our published code or configuration.
 - Comply with applicable law and third-party terms.

 ## Version Support